andybrewer/mack/README.md

 ```

 ### App: ToDo list
-Add some UX to Mac binary applications
+Add some cheap UI to your applications
 ```
 package main